felix125/my-journal/README.md

 # my-journal

 A simple journaling package for Emacs that helps you maintain a clean and organized journal using org-mode format.
+Inspired by org-journal.

 ## Features